 - Consider a warm weather sleeping bag or at least a blanket.
 Usually warmer in May and colder in Oct/Nov.

-Most people do all right with $200 U.S. and most of that was spent on gifts while leaving the country.
+Most people do all right with $100-$200 U.S. and most of that is spent on gifts while leaving the country.
 U.S. dollars can be changed right at the airport.
 Do not bet on an ATM machine.

 Medical Evacuation Insurance

 The residency will purchase as part of your travel fee.

 Because travel in Honduras can be difficult, all participants should arrive in Honduras together.
 The Department of Family Medicine will arrange flights for all its members.
 If you have unique travel needs, we may have you arrange your own flights, but you must arrive in Tegucigalpa before the main group does.
 You must also leave San Jose with the group (no early departures).
 So far, we have had no trouble getting through Honduran customs.
 Transportation and accommodations in Honduras are arranged for you.
 Travel is usually a bus or van.
 We usually spend the first night in Honduras in la Esperanza, a town about 1 hour from San Jose.
 We drive out the day before departure and stay in a basic hotel closer to the airport.
 Check the Tranportation Security Administration website before packing your carry-on and other luggage.
 Airlines usually allow 1 bag checked, that is less than 50 lbs and one carry-on.
 Additional bags are an added fee.
 You may need to carry a second bag to transport medical supplies.
 Army surplus duffle bags and 18 gallon rubber-made bins work well.